vitessio/website/content/en/docs/14.0/reference/features/tablet-throttler.md

   -throttle_check_as_check_self
 ```

+## Heartbeat configuration

+Enabling the lag throttler also automatically enables heartbeat injection.
+The follwing `vttablet` flags further control heartbeat behavior:

+- `--heartbeat_interval` indicates how frequently heartbeats are injected.
+The interval should over-sample the `--throttle_threshold`.
+For example, if `--throttle_threshold` is `1s`, then `--heartbeat_interval` should be `250ms` or less.
+- `--heartbeat_on_demand_duration` ensures heartbeats are only injected when needed.
+Heartbeats are written to the binary logs, and can therefore bloat them.
+If this is a concern, configure for example: `--heartbeat_on_demand_duration 5s`.
+This setting means: any throttler request starts a `5s` lease of heartbeat writes.
+  in normal times, heartbeats are not written.
+Once a throttle check is requested (e.g. by a running migration), the throttler asks the tablet to start a `5s` lease of heartbeats. that first check is likely to return a non-OK code, because heartbeats were stale.
+However, subsequent checks will soon pick on the newly injected heartbeats.
+Checks made while the lease is ongoing further extend the lease.
+In the scenario of a running migration, we can expect heartbeats to begin as soon as the migration begins, and terminate `5s` (in our example) after the migration completes.
+  A recommended value is a multiple of `--throttle_threshold`.
+If `--throttle_threshold` is `1s`, reasonable values would be `5s` to `60s`.

 ## API & usage

 Applications use these API endpoints:

+### Checks

-- `/throttler/check`, for apps that wish to write mass amounts of data to a shard, and wish to maintain the overall health of the shard.
+- `/throttler/check?app=<name>`, for apps that wish to write mass amounts of data to a shard, and wish to maintain the overall health of the shard.
 - `/throttler/check-self`, for apps that wish to perform some operation (e.g. a massive _read_) on a specific tablet and only wish to maintain the health of that tablet.

-- Applications may indicate their identity via `?app=<name>` parameter.
-- Applications may also declare themselves to be _low priority_ via `?p=low` param.
-Managed online schema migrations (`gh-ost`, `pt-online-schema-change`) do so, as does the table purge process.

-Examples:
+#### Examples:

 - `gh-ost` uses this throttler endpoint: `/throttler/check?app=gh-ost&p=low`
 - A data backfill application will identify as such, and use _normal_ priority: `/throttler/check?app=my_backfill` (priority not indicated in URL therefore assumed to be _normal_)